thdaemon/mydm/README.md

 You can add the additional options to X server. e.g. -depth x, like this

 ```
-# mydm -d :0 -v vt7 -c startxfce4 -u foo -n -- -depth 24
+mydm -d :0 -v vt7 -c startxfce4 -u foo -n -- -depth 24
 ```

-For more usages, please run `mydm -h`

-### Register mydm to a system service and auto start
+### Register mydm as a system service and auto start

-For a init system which supports LSB, you can run it to let mydm to a system service
+For an LSB-supported initialization system, you can register mydm as a system service directly using the following command (as root)

 ```
-# mydm-service-install --target linux-lsb --default
+mydm-service-install --target linux-lsb --default
 ```

+For the specific usage of the mydm-service-install utility, go to [this Wiki](doc/service.md)

-### XSecurity
+### About XSecurity

 1. Not Authority